SGI Dogfight: History

 Flight was written in the summer of 1983 by Gary Tarolli, as a demo for SGI workstations.
 It was inspired by the Blue Angels airshows at Moffett Field, across the street from SGI's original headquarters.

 In 1984, networking capabilities began to be added.
 Initially, two workstations were connected by a serial cable.
 This allowed about 7 frames per second and 500 polygons per second on a machine with a Motorola 68000 CPU capable of approximately 1 MIPS.
 By SIGGRAPH 1984, XNS multicast support was added, allowing play over an Ethernet network.
 After the event, the networked version of Flight was distributed on all SGI workstations.
 In this networked version, users could see each others' planes, but could not interact with them.

 Probably in early 1985, dog was created, and dog and flight were shipped as demonstration software included with SGI workstations.
 Message packets were transmitted at frame rate, and the number of players was capped due to bandwidth limitations, although sources differ as to whether this cap was 10 players or a value in the tens of players.
 Due to the network congestion resulting from so many packets being transmitted at frame rate, many system administrators removed dogfight from newly installed systems in order to prevent abuse of resources.
 Other sysadmins limited play to restricted off-peak hours.

 Dead reckoning was later added, to reduce the amount of data that needed to be transmitted.

 In 1986, UDP broadcast protocol capability was added (using port 5130).
 Information was transmitted via broadcast packets and at frame rate, meaning that the program made intensive use of network resources and even a small number of players was capable of saturating an Ethernet.
-So while it was probably the first game to use the Internet Protocol Suite, the game could not pass through a router, and thus could not be played across the Internet itself.
+So while it was probably the first game to use the Internet Protocol Suite, gateways would refuse to transmit UDP broadcast packets, and thus could not be played across the Internet itself.